nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <br />

 1. **Verify the Restore**
-    - Refresh the table listing, by expanding the database, **expanding tables and right clicking on Tables and select Refresh**.
+    - Refresh the table listing by expanding the database, **expanding tables, right-clicking on Tables, and selecting Refresh**.
 The `customer` table should now be in the table listing.

         <img src=../graphics/m2/2.1.11.png width="50%" height="50%" >